aptech/docs/docs/CR-design.rst

     0      0      0      1
     0      1      0      0

-    //Create a permuted version of 'x' with our preferred row
+    // Create a permuted version of 'x' with our preferred row
-    //order
+    // order
     x2 = p*x;
     print x2;